data-provider/website/docs/api-providers.md

 We can define `tags` for our providers when creating them, and later we can use those tags for configuring at a time all providers containing certain tag.

-Origin addons should usually automatically add his own tag to the beggining of the provided `tags` array when we create a provider.
+Origin addons should usually automatically add his own tag to the beginning of the provided `tags` array when we create a provider.
 This is made to allow configuring easily all providers of a same type, as "axios", "localStorage", etc.

 As a brief example for a better understand before describing the API: